Mark Six: Broadcast

 Mark Six drawings have been televised on either of Hong Kong's terrestrial television networks throughout its history.
 Save for a period between 1997 and 2001, Asia Television was the sole terrestrial broadcaster of Mark Six lottery drawings until July 2015.
 TVB Jade broadcast the drawings from 1997 to 2001, and TVB J2 took over as the terrestrial broadcaster starting in August 2015.

 The televised drawings are known to be amongst the most viewed programmes for ATV, a station that has suffered from low ratings for decades.
 Certain hosts of the televised drawings have gone on to become popular media personalities, including Ha Chun Chau (born Kenneth Ng Kam-tsuen, Sandra Ng's father) and Frankie Choi, who has hosted the televised drawings on both ATV and TVB, and is affectionately referred to by the local media as "Prince of Mark Six".

 The televised drawings are known for featuring the song "Inkpot" by Dutch band Shocking Blue as its background music.

 Probability of win

 The probability of winning the first prize is noted to be 1 in 13,983,816, and the odds of winning any of the prizes is noted to be 1 in 54, which is higher than other lotteries in other parts of the world.

 Allocation of bets

-In addition to the 54% deduction of the bets made to from the Prize Fund, proceeds from the total amount of bets made are also allocated to various taxes and causes.
+In addition to the 54% deduction of the bets made to form the Prize Fund, proceeds from the total amount of bets made are also allocated to various taxes and causes.